 - (619) 222-1144

 H&M Landing offers two lobster boat trips from 6 pm to 11 pm aboard Jig Strike and Alicia

 San Diego Lobster Internet Forum Information

 As a bonus, I found the most informative fishing forum online, SDFish.com, where many San Diego anglers communicate with each other.
-Some subjects include making hoop nets, where San Diego anglers are finding lobsters, and much more.
+Some subjects include making hoop nets, where San Diego anglers find lobsters, and much more.

 Maybe you can find more hints here!
 Check it out!

-Good luck to you, and if you catch any lobsters, please feel free to tell me about it!
+Good luck to you, and if you catch any lobsters, please feel free to tell me about them!

 Until next time!